 5 Important Considerations when Launching a New Corporate Website

 If you’re here, it’s because you’re on our new website, launched on January 18 2020!
-This project took us less than 4 months and it was a complete 100% overhaul… and I’m not talking a team here: it was just me and 1 web guy… part time.
+This project took us less than 4 months and it was a complete 100% overhaul… and I’m not talking a team here: it was just me and 1 web guy… both part time.

 I decided to write this blog to help others like me, launch a successful and effective website with the least amount of hurdles while minimizing costs.
 In my career, I’ve lived through the launch of 4 other corporate websites, all for tech companies, and so I’ve learned a few do’s and don’ts.
 This last experience was by far the fastest, the easiest, the cheapest, and definitely the most productive.
 If you’re a Marketing Director for a small to medium-size B2B tech company, with limited resources and a website that absolutely “has to go!”, have a read.